Peter Capaldi: 2013–2017: Doctor Who

 In August 2013 during a special event titled Doctor Who Live: The Next Doctor, Capaldi was revealed as the next Doctor, succeeding Matt Smith in the role, and made his first appearance as the Doctor in cameos in the 2013 specials, first in the 50th anniversary special, "The Day of the Doctor", then the 2013 Christmas special, "The Time of the Doctor", taking over the role at the end of the episode.
 Capaldi made his first regular in Doctor Who in the episode "Deep Breath" later that year, leading 40 episodes, consisting of three series and four specials during the next four years.
-In 2015 he voiced the Doctor in crossover video game Lego Dimensions In 2016, Capaldi reprised his role as the Twelfth Doctor in the Doctor Who spin-off programme Class, written by young-adult author Patrick Ness.
+In 2015 he voiced the Doctor in crossover video game Lego Dimensions.
+In 2016, Capaldi reprised his role as the Twelfth Doctor in the Doctor Who spin-off programme Class, written by young-adult author Patrick Ness.

 Besides Doctor Who, he appeared as Paddington Bear's neighbour Mr Curry in the family comedy film Paddington in 2015 and reprised the role two years later film's sequel Paddington 2, and as King Kinloch in Maleficent in deleted scenes.
 He also appeared as himself in various short films and documentaries.

 On 30 January 2017, in an interview with BBC Radio 2, Capaldi confirmed that the tenth series would be his last.
 His final episode was the Christmas special, "Twice Upon a Time", in which he was succeeded by actress Jodie Whittaker.
 His performance as the Doctor was widely praised; with his Doctor being characterised as one who started out rude and grumpy, with a short fuse, but who grew and mellowed over time, into the perfect embodiment of kindness and love.

 2018–present: Post–Doctor Who

-Capaldi's post–Doctor Who has partially involved voice acting: in 2018, he voiced Rabbit in the Disney film Christopher Robin, and the next year he narrated audiobook version of Watership Down and Sputnik's Guide to Life on Earth, winning an AudioFile Earphones award for his narration on both books.
+Capaldi's post–Doctor Who career has partially involved voice acting: in 2018, he voiced Rabbit in the Disney film Christopher Robin, and the next year he narrated audiobook version of Watership Down and Sputnik's Guide to Life on Earth, winning an AudioFile Earphones award for his narration on both books.
 He also narrated an audiobook version of Nineteen Eighty-Four in 2021, and voiced the recurring character Seamus McGregor in the Netflix series Big Mouth in 2022.

-Capaldi's live-action projects have included playing the role of Mr Micawber in The Personal History of David Copperfield, a comedy-drama film based on the novel by Charles Dickens, in 2019 and elderly incarnation of the writer and soldier Siegfried Sassoon in Terence Davies's biographical drama Benediction in 2021.
+Capaldi's live-action projects have included playing the role of Mr Micawber in The Personal History of David Copperfield, a comedy-drama film based on the novel by Charles Dickens, in 2019 and an elderly incarnation of the writer and soldier Siegfried Sassoon in Terence Davies's biographical drama Benediction in 2021.
 He starred in the 2021 DC Extended Universe superhero film The Suicide Squad as the Thinker.
 While filming, Capaldi wrote and recorded rock music for his debut solo studio album St. Christopher, released through Monks Road Records that year on 19 November.